j-tom03/haskell-prolog-puzzle-solver/README.md

 Each puzzle is solved using a *Tester-Generator* architecture.

-I completed this project whilst undertaking the ECM218 module at the University of Exeter - full PDF specification can be found in spec.pdf
+I completed this project whilst undertaking the ECM218 module at the University of Exeter - full PDF specification can be found in *specification.pdf*

+Grade - 100/100